-Ossification of the ligamentum flavum (OLF) is a phenomenon where there is formation of ossific-calcific components in the ligamentum flavum.
+Ossification of the ligamentum flavum (OLF) is a phenomenon where there is a formation of ossific-calcific components in the ligamentum flavum.
 It is recognised causes of myelopathy (especially in the thoracic and to a lesser degree the cervical region).

 The condition as a whole is uncommon.
-There is a higher prevalence in east Asian ethnic groups (especially Japan).
+There is a higher prevalence in East Asian ethnic groups (especially Japan).

 Both intrinsic (genetic and dietary factors) and extrinsic causes (biomechanical alterations) have been postulated.
-The spinal cord tends to usually get compressed from the posterior side and patients therefore tend to show symptoms such as loss of balanced walking (similar to posterior cord syndrome).
+The spinal cord tends to usually get compressed from the posterior side and patients, therefore, tend to show symptoms such as loss of balanced walking (similar to posterior cord syndrome).

 In the cervical region, it can uncommonly be associated with ossification of the posterior longitudinal ligament 9.